 For most people, excellence, achievement, winning, and plenty of money and possessions are considered not just desirable, but the purpose of life.
 Backseat roles and "getting by" are not what we wish for.
 And with all the best intentions, our parents, teachers, and coaches want us to find our "passion" so we can distinguish ourselves in some way.

-We pay lip service to the idea that "everyone matters," but we obviously treat some people as more important than others – the wealthy and the prominent.
-And we all want to be significant in some way.
+We pay lip service to the idea that "everyone matters," but we obviously treat some people (the wealthy and the successful) as more important than others.
+And so we all want to be significant in some way.
 If we don't get enough of that recognition in our day to day lives, we seek it online.
 Somehow we need to do more, have more, be more to be happy.

 But no matter how hard I strive, there's always someone who does more and has more than me.
 Even Jeff Bezos and Elon Musk haven't stopped seeking money and influence, nor are they finished chasing their dreams.